pgyogesh/blog/_posts/2108-03-20-parallel-restore-using-python.md

 ---
 layout: single

 excerpt: "python program to parallel restore greenplum backup in dissimilar number of segment instances.
-This script has all recommended steps by Pivotal"
+This script has all recommended steps by Pivotal."
 header:
   overlay_image: /images/unsplash-image-1.jpg
   overlay_filter: 0.5